sirflyingv/sirflyingv/README.md

 ### Boris Obinyakov

-I'm JavaScript Frontend developer with background in GIS and cartography.
+I'm Frontend developer with background in GIS and cartography.

-Few years of working in team with software developers gave interest for programming, so here we go!

-Main skills are:
-- JavaScript
-- HTML
-- CSS
-- React / Redux Toolkit
-- Node.js

-Also familiar with: Express, Bootstrap, React-Bootstrap, Jest, Git, Docker, SQL, Linux, QGIS, 3D modeling, etc.

 Contacts:
 - www.linkedin.com/in/boris-obinyakov